 Australia’s booming pre-COVID international education industry was built on the back of Chinese students:

-Excessive numbers of Chinese students at our universities perverted the very ethos of knowledge and learning via:
+Excessive numbers of Chinese students at our universities undermined the education system and the national interest via:

 - Repeated scandals whereby free speech was violently suppressed (e.g. the Drew Pavlou affair).